Ethanol10/rimuru-tempest-ror2/README.md

 Emote compatible.

+Risk of options compatible.

 ## NOTE:
 This mod is not polished well and will most likely not be finished.
 This is due to the commissioner having financial issues and it'd be a waste to not release what we got.

-If you'd like to expand the mod further, you can contact me on Discord @Ethanol 10#6656.
+I've noticed many people are unsure of what is required for this mod to be classified as finished, this would require an animation overhaul, as well as implementing a system where each enemy devoured would have a unique effect.
+Currently this is not in development and I am not an animator, so simply paying me to do animations is not a solution ("I mean, have you seen my animations?
+They look like trash!" - Ethanol 10)

+Contact me by joining the Risk of Rain Modding Channel on Discord and you'll be able to DM me without friending me (@Ethanol 10#6656)

 ## Latest Changes

-- v0.9.1 -> Fixed Attenuation on all sounds so that players need to be in proximity to hear the sounds made by Rimuru.
-- v0.9.0 -> Initial Release
+- v0.9.4 -> Added Risk of options support for damage coefficients and other properties on each move, some options need a restart to apply.
+Text descriptions for options do not update until a restart, but if they are not cooldowns, they will be applied in the background.

 ## Popcorn Factory